giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howToUnlockLiquidity.md

 #### Approving the contract to pull the funds

 The router needs to be able to pull funds from the admin.
-First we need to get the address of the router:
+First, we need to get the address of the router.
+We can do this like so (you did remember to update the `$OFFER_MAKER` variable, right?):

 ```bash
 cast call --rpc-url $LOCAL_URL "$OFFER_MAKER" "router()(address)"
 ```
-Let's put it in an environment variable:
+Let's put the address in an environment variable:

 ```bash
 export ROUTER=<contract address> # 0xabcd..., the address of the router returned by the previous command